sanjayypatel/portfolio-kami/_posts/2015-07-15-First-Gem-ACTransit-Rails.md

   end
 ~~~

-* The `uri` passed to `get_response` is created in each of the helper method, as each method needs a specifically formatted url.
+The `uri` passed to `get_response` is created in each of the helper methods, as each method needs a specifically formatted url.
 Last, the response from the api is returned as JSON, which can be parsed into arrays and hashes using JSON.parse.

 So that's basically it.
-To use the gem, you call `ACTransitRails.configure(access_token)` where access_token is your access token as a string.
+To use the gem, you call `ACTransitRails.configure(access_token)` where `access_token` is your api access token as a string.
 Then following calls to helper methods will use your token to make requests of the api.

+*(You get an access token by registering an application with [ACTransit's API](http://api.actransit.org/transit/Account/Register).)*

+Here's an example call to the api using a helper function:

 ~~~
 ACTransitRails.get_route('E')
 # => {"RouteId":"E","Name":"E","Description":"San Francisco - Claremont -Parkwood"}
 ~~~

 The return values for each method varies, either arrays or hashes, which is how the api responds to different requests.
 I think the next thing I'll look into doing is formatting all of the responses in a standardized way, although that will take some thinking.
-For now, the gem successfully simplifies a dev's access to the api in their rails apps, while still returning response in the api-expected formats, and that's good for now.
+For now, the gem successfully simplifies a dev's access to the api in their rails apps, while still returning responses in the api-expected formats, and that's good for now.

 Check out the code over on [Github.](https://github.com/sanjayypatel/actransit_rails/)  Collaborators and contributors welcome!